 Noble REMC awards three $1,000 scholarships annually to help area students further their education at an accredited college or trade school of their choice.

-Indiana Youth Tour to Washington, D.C., each June is a great way to for local high school juniors to learn more about our government and electric cooperatives, as well as develop leadership skills and lifetime friendships.
+The Indiana Youth Tour to Washington, D.C., each June is a great way for local high school juniors to learn more about our government and electric cooperatives, as well as develop leadership skills and lifetime friendships.

 The annual Camp Kilowatt (formerly known as Touchstone Energy Camp) blends traditional camp activities – like archery, arts and crafts, and canoeing – with educational sessions about electrification, electrical safety and understanding the cooperative business principles and the environment.
 The camp is available for local students in sixth grade.